Iran, what the media don't tell

 Slimming-model

 During our lifetime we never knew anything else but the growth model.
 That is in use nearly everywhere in the world.
 That is why we do not realize sufficiently, it is just an economic model.
-It only applies in a situation of permanent increase of energy, raw materials, working force and consumers.
+It only applies in a situation of permanent increase of energy, raw materials, work force and consumers.

 When the economy must function with a shrinking availability of energy, we need another economic model.